missionmike/wordpress-simple-share/readme.txt

 ## In the Works

-Currently, there are five supported options: Facebook, Twitter, Google+, LinkedIn, and email.

-More sharebar styles are in the works.
+Currently, the following platforms and share options are supported:

+* Facebook
+* Twitter
+* Google+
+* LinkedIn
+* Reddit
+* Tumblr
+* StumbleUpon
+* Email.

 The following platforms are planned to be included:

 * Pinterest
-* StumbleUpon
-* Tumblr
-* Reddit
 * Delicious

 ...and more if requested.